hypertidy/anglr/README.md

-In general, mesh forms are richer and more capable than their spatial counterparts, we can represent a spatial data type completely and losslessly as a mesh, but the reverse is usually not possible.
+In general, mesh forms are richer and more capable than their spatial counterparts, we can represent a spatial data type completely and losslessly as a mesh, but the reverse is usually not possible without using expensive workarounds and throwing away the topology.

 ## Topological forms for spatial data